World Cup promotion — 20% off all challenges · Limited time only

 FTMO vs Velotrade: Which Prop Firm Is Right for Crypto Traders?

-FTMO built the retail prop firm model.
-Velotrade was built specifically for the traders FTMO's rules leave behind.
-If your primary market is crypto, this FTMO vs Velotrade comparison covers every rule, fee, and structural difference that will determine which firm actually suits your trading.
+FTMO built the retail prop firm model on forex foundations.
+Velotrade is a multi-asset prop trading firm built from a crypto-native design philosophy, covering crypto, forex, stocks, indices, and commodities.
+This FTMO vs Velotrade comparison covers every rule, fee, and structural difference that will determine which firm actually suits your trading.

 Highlights of this article

 • FTMO offers crypto as CFDs on a forex-first platform.
-Velotrade is crypto-only with perpetuals on DXtrade
+Velotrade is a multi-asset firm covering crypto, forex, stocks, indices, and commodities on DXtrade

 • FTMO enforces a 30% consistency rule during evaluations.
 Velotrade has no consistency rule at any stage